Thillana Mohanambal: Casting

 Padmini was cast as Mohanambal, the title character.
 A younger artist was suggested instead of Padmini for the role, but Nagarajan refused to replace her.
 Ganesan attended Carnatic music concerts, and consulted Carnatic musicians in preparation for his role.
 T. S. Balaiah portrayed Muthurakku, the Thavil player.
 Tiruvidaimarudur Venkatesan played the instrument thavil off-screen for Balaiah.
 Balaiah had additional training for playing the instrument.
 Madurai T. Srinivasan played the Mridangam off-screen for the song "Maraindhirundhe Paarkum".

 A. V. M. Rajan portrayed Thangarathnam, the second nadaswaram player in Sundaram's troupe.
 According to playwright Crazy Mohan, Gopulu's caricature of the character Vaithi in Subbu's novel was similar to Nagesh, who portrayed Vaithi in the film.
-Nagesh in an interview to Kalki in 2004 revealed that Kothamangalam Subbu initially created the character of Vaidhi with himself in mind.
-Manorama played the wildly expressive, loud-talking but tender-hearted folk dancer Karuppayi, who has to contend with living under the shadows of landlords; she changes her identity every now and then to escape from them.
-In an interview with Maalai Malar, Manorama stated that she was initially nervous acting in front of Ganesan and Balaiah, but Nagarajan assured her that whenever her character appeared she would be the centre of attention, which gave her the confidence to play her role.
+Nagesh, in an article published in Kalki in 2004, revealed that Subbu initially created the character of Vaidhi with himself in mind.
+Manorama, who played the folk dancer Karuppayi alias Jil Jil Ramamani, stated that she was initially nervous acting in front of Ganesan and Balaiah, but Nagarajan assured her that whenever her character appeared she would be the centre of attention, which gave her the confidence to play her role.

 Serial and theatre artist M. L. Bhanumathi played the nurse who treats Shanmugasundaram.
 Other supporting actors included K. Sarangapani, S. Ramarao, M. K. Murthy, Balusundaram, T. N. Sivadhanu, S. R. Dasarathan, Sivasooriyan, Senthamarai, Kallapart Natarajan, Gundu Karuppaiah, Chandranbabu, S. V. Rajagopal, A. M. Maruthappa, Udayachandrika, Ambika and Kalpalatha.